(See also Overview of Dermatitis.)

 The disorder starts with tiny blisters that become red, oozing, and then scaly.
 Pompholyx comes and goes in attacks every few months or years apart and is typically very itchy.
 Skin affected by pompholyx can become infected with bacteria.
 Pompholyx takes weeks to go away on its own.

 Wet compresses with potassium permanganate or aluminum acetate (Burow solution) may help the blisters go away faster.

 Strong topical corticosteroids and/or either tacrolimus or pimecrolimus may help itching and inflammation.

-Pompholyx can also be treated with antibiotics taken by mouth and with phototherapy (exposure to ultraviolet light).
+Pompholyx can also be treated with antibiotics (for bacterial infection) taken by mouth and with phototherapy (exposure to ultraviolet light).

 Drugs Mentioned In This Article

 |Generic Name||Select Brand Names|